Spring and summer 2025 was the hottest on UK record, including four heatwaves in Wales.

 We follow five stages of action in our Drought Action Plan, which we manage through demand management measures.
 We work closely with Welsh Government, Natural Resources Wales and other agencies at each stage as part of the Wales Drought Liaison Group.

-This is where we are currently, but our 23 water resource zones across Wales can move to different stages at different times.
-Weather is normal for the time of year with no concerns on supply or demand side but time of year requires the start messaging to customers to introduce the importance of saving water.
+This is where we are for most of the year but our 23 water resource zones across Wales can move to different stages at different times.
+During this stage, weather is normal for the time of year with no concerns on supply or demand side.
+But in spring or early summer, we may start messaging to customers to introduce the importance of saving water.

 We are experiencing dry conditions and the forecast is for warm, dry weather to continue.
 Water resources are starting to show signs of developing drought but only in some very localised areas.